 For more information about AIRA, how to be added as a registered UWM user, or training on how to use the service, please contact Christi Craig, Assistive Technology Coordinator, email@example.com.

 More information can be found at the vendor's website.

 A mobile operating system used on phones, tablets, car radios, and other small devices worldwide.

-A direct competitor to Apple's iOS; each iteration is named after a treat with recent revisions including Kit-Kat, Marshmallow, and Nougat.
+A direct competitor to Apple's iOS; each iteration is named after a treat, with recent revisions including Kit-Kat, Marshmallow, and Nougat.

 Bluetooth is most notably symbolized by a white character in the shape of a B with a blue oval around it.

-Browser friendly refers to settings on a web browser that ensure the browser will be as compatible with UWM services like PAWS and D2L as possible.
+Browser friendly refers to settings on a web browser that ensure the browser will be as compatible with UWM services like PAWS and Canvas as possible.
 Browser friendlies include steps like clearing the cache and changing the top language in the web browser to English-United States.

 A Campus ID is a serial number that is given to everyone with a UWM affiliation.
 Campus ID numbers consist of two sections.
 The first section is nine digits and usually starts with "99".
 The second section consists of two digits and is separated from the first nine by a space.
 A user's Campus ID number is confidential information and is akin to a Social Security Number.
 A Campus ID can be located on a student's PantherCard.

 An acronym for the College of Engineering and Applied Science at University of Wisconsin - Milwaukee.